Jenna Miscavige Hill: Outspoken critic

-Memoir: Beyond Belief
+Memoir

-In 2013, Hill published her book Beyond Belief: My Secret Life Inside Scientology and My Harrowing Escape under the William Morrow imprint of HarperCollins.
+In 2013, Hill published her memoir Beyond Belief: My Secret Life Inside Scientology and My Harrowing Escape, under the William Morrow imprint of HarperCollins.
 Jointly written with Lisa Pulitzer, a former correspondent for The New York Times, the book recounts her experience of Scientology in detail.
 Hill told James Naughtie, host of BBC Today programme, about her book and her life in Scientology's most secretive inner core, the Sea Org.
-Writer Catherine Wessinger called Miscavige Hill's writing an "informative, and critical, portrait of the Church of Scientology."
+Writer Catherine Wessinger called Hill's writing an "informative, and critical, portrait of the Church of Scientology."

 Personal life

 Jenna and Dallas Hill have two children.
 In an August 28, 2023, interview, Jenna said she was getting a divorce.

-Jenna has rebuilt her relationship with her parents, Bitty and Ron Miscavige Jr, who left the church in 2000, and her grandparents Becky and Ron Miscavige Sr. who left in 2012.
+Hill rebuilt her relationship with her parents, Bitty and Ron Miscavige Jr, who left the church in 2000, and her grandparents Becky and Ron Miscavige Sr. who left in 2012.
 In 2016 Ron Sr. wrote his own memoir, Ruthless: Scientology, My Son David Miscavige, and Me; he died in 2021.
 Jenna's two half-brothers, Justin "Miscavige" Tompkins and Sterling Tompkins (who are twins), have both left the church.